 - The other mercenaries count in Racer And The Geek, especially Keffiyeh and Goggles.

 - The Hunter is one of these in With Strings Attached.
 The four are unfortunately sucked into some of his adventures... and he is fortunately sucked into theirs.

 - Doctor Whooves and Assistant works a lot like this.
-The Doctor and Ditzy Doo's adventures run side by side with those of the main cast of My Little Pony: Friendship is Magic.
-For example, while the mane cast was heading off to fight Nightmare Moon, the Doctor and Ditzy had that way first and fought the Manticore first.
+The Doctor and Ditzy Doo's adventures run side by side with those of the main cast of My Little Pony: Friendship Is Magic.
+For example, while the mane cast was heading off to fight Nightmare Moon, the Doctor and Ditzy went that way before them and fought the Manticore first.
 The mane cast are seen at some points, but only from the view of the Doctor and Ditzy.

 - The Arbiter in The Last Spartan has been investigating Cerberus at least a month before the story began, and even tells The Chief he went on several missions lifted directly from the game relating to them before they had met again.

 - In Mortality, Inspector Patterson is defined as this from his first appearance, introduced as the man who's been undercover in Professor Moriarty's criminal empire for the past several years.

 - In The Hearth Series, Marcus, Ludovicus, Muhammad, Yao, Sadik, Nefertiti, and Helene serve as this.
 Throughout the stories of the shenanigans of the residents of Hearth, we get hints of their own adventures including how they all met in ancient times and lived for hundreds of years through their discovery of the secret of immortality, but the exact stories have yet to be told.